 ACT Testing Updates

+Your scheduled ACT test may be cancelled or rescheduled for a number of reasons, including COVID-19 outbreaks, inclement weather, and other unforeseen circumstances.
 If future tests are cancelled, ACT will send an email to all students registered for ACT tests informing them of their testing status and provide instructions for how to reschedule.
 Just follow the instructions in the email to reschedule your test date and/or location.
 For updates about test center closures, visit the ACT’s cancelled and rescheduled test centers page.

 You should, in most cases, be able to reschedule your registration through your student web account.
 If you are unable to reschedule your test, contact ACT Customer Support.

-ACT FEES and FEE Waivers
+ACT FEE WAIVERS

 Students can receive up to four fee waivers which cover an unlimited number of free score reports and free access to self-paced test prep.
 Go to the ACT website for information about obtaining a fee waiver.

 In April 2020, the ACT announced a superscore scoring option.
 Students who take the ACT more than once will automatically receive a superscore that averages their four best scores from the English, math, reading and science portions of the test.

 All ACT test centers and sites will continue to follow CDC-recommended COVID guidelines.
 Masks are not required on test day unless your specific test location has a mask mandate in effect.
 ACT encourages students to bring and wear masks, and to stay home if they do not feel well on the day of the test.
 If you wear a mask, ACT staff will ask you to briefly remove it to confirm your identity.

 COLLEGES ARE BEING FLEXIBLE ABOUT TEST SCORES